 Overloading catamaran sailboats will, as with all light displacement sailboats, decrease the Sail-Area/Displacement Ratio and spoil performance.

 Consequently small, high volume cats, when loaded with the equipment for offshore cruising can become, well, dogs.
-And it's for this reason that, in my opinion, cruising catamarans only begin to make sense at around 45 feet.
+And it's for this reason that, in my opinion, long-distance cruising catamarans only begin to make sense at around 45 feet.

 Some, like the the magnificent example shown above, are manufactured from hi-tech materials - carbon composite hull, carbon masts...